LeBron James: 2021–2022: First in the 10K-10K-10K club

-In March, James recorded two 50-point games, which were also his Lakers' career-high, becoming the oldest player to have multiple 50-point games in a season, as well as the first Lakers player since Bryant in 2008 to have back-to-back 50-point home games; it was James' 15th 50-point game in his 19-year career, including the postseason.
-He also recorded his 10,000th career assist, becoming the only player in NBA history to record at least 10,000 points, 10,000 rebounds, and 10,000 assists.
-On March 27, James became just the second player in NBA history to score 37,000 points.
-Due to an ankle injury in late March, he missed out on a close three-players run for the NBA scoring title, having only played 56 games, two less than the necessary to qualify; aged 37, James would have broken Jordan's record of oldest scoring leader at 34.

-For The Athletic, Bill Oram wrote that James' ankle injury felt like "the moment that might signal the end of the Lakers season".
-On April 5, the Lakers were eliminated from both playoff and play-in contention for the first time since 2019 (James' first season with the Lakers) after a 121–110 loss to the Phoenix Suns.
-It marked the fourth time in James' career that he missed the playoffs.
-James was ruled out the rest of the season due to soreness in his left ankle.
-On May 24, James was named to the All-NBA Third Team for the second time; it was his 18th consecutive All-NBA Team selection, extending the record for most selections in NBA history.
+In March, James recorded two 50-point games, becoming the oldest player to have multiple 50-point games in a season.
+(Note: Attributed to multiple references:) He recorded his 10,000th career assist, becoming the only player in NBA history to record at least 10,000 points, 10,000 rebounds, and 10,000 assists.
+James suffered an ankle injury in March, (Note: Attributed to multiple references:) and the Lakers were eliminated from playoff and play-in contention for the first time since 2019.
+James was named to the All-NBA Third Team for the second time; it was his 18th consecutive All-NBA Team selection, extending the record for most selections.